AHuffmyer/sourdough_squad/Bread/Ariana_Sourdough_Bread.md

 *For example, I start my starter Friday night and make the dough on Saturday.
 Then I have bread to bake on Sunday!*

+## Maintaining and feeding starter

+Before we get to the recipe, a note on maintaining your starter...

+Every 1-2 weeks, be sure to feed your starter.
+If you are going to make bread or another recipe that requires active starter, just follow the steps outlined below.
+If you are not wanting to make a recipe and just want to keep your starter alive, use the following ratios:

+- 25g inactive starter (from your fridge)
+- 50g white bread flour
+- 50g lukewarm water

+Mix and then put back in the fridge.
+In about 1-2 weeks, it will be ready to use to make active starter (below), or ready for another feeding.

+This will keep your starter going in between batches of baking.
+Note that you can also feed your starter and keep on the counter overnight - the next morning you will have nice starter for pancakes, waffles, or anything else you'd like to make!

+## Recipe

 ### Day 1 evening: Prepare starter

 - If you do not have a starter, refer to recipes on making a starter from scratch, or obtain some starter from a bakery.